Sweet Minou Mystery

 “Something odd is happening here for sure,” said Tony.
 And that was all he said.

 April and Tony made their last delivery upstairs and Geoff made room on the table behind the display case for the trays of chocolate bars he and Samia would wrap in their down time.
-Samia, spindly thin and 6-foot-tall with a bleached blonde pageboy haircut, languidly buffed the display window to prepare to drape golden garland to compliment the set of shamrocks she’d painted along the bottom.
+Samia, spindly thin and 6-foot-tall with a bleached blonde bob, languidly buffed the display window to prepare to drape golden garland to compliment the set of shamrocks she’d painted along the bottom.
 She looked up as they dropped off the chocolate, and smiled as slow and sweet as molasses.
 April could tell that Geoff was rearing to set up the St. Patrick’s Day chocolate display once Samia had finished.
 Maybe it was because he rode the espresso machine all morning, but Geoff had boundless energy.
 In fact, it seemed to April that he was mainly muscles and smiles and that the sun shone down on his golden cherub locks even when it was cloudy out.

 Just then a dark figure passed by the big window.
 It was clockwork.
 Every day that Sweet Minou Chocolate was open, at 11:45am, the little lady with a big presence would enter the building.
 For a petite woman, Madaleine Sokol really projected a long shadow.
 She strode in and lifted her round black sunglasses off her eyes and onto her head.
 She was wrapped in all black and wore a tight black skirt over black nylons with knee-high black heeled boots.
 Her hair, full and dark, was ruffled by the March breeze.
 She stood there a moment and took a big breath.
 Every day, an entrance.